santorini19970530/UoLCS_CM1010_ChocolateShop/README.md

-# UoLCS_CM1010_ChocolateShop
-UoL CS CM1010 course Chocolate Shop finished code
+# Module CM1010 Chocolate Shop coding exercise

+University of London Computer Science

+This is finished code.